NadavPorat/4-IN-A-ROW/README.md

 ## :notebook: The steps for building this project:

-  1. Lern virtual box
+  1. Learn virtual box
-  2. Lern vagrant
+  2. Learn vagrant
-  3. Lern consul
+  3. Learn consul
   4. How to config VM and set consul as a server
-  5. How to activate consul ui
+  5. How to activate consul UI
-  6. How the define memory and cpu for VM
+  6. How the define memory and CPU for VM
-  7. Multi-Machine - how we define and config, use same data center for both VM
+  7. Multi-Machine - how we define and config, use the same data center for both VM
   8. How to change listen port of apache
-  9. Create and register health check
+  9. Create and register a health check

   *base alot on the official guide of HashiCorp
    - https://learn.hashicorp.com/consul